Lego Creator: Sub-themes

-According to Bricklink, The Lego Group released 610 playsets as part of the Lego Creator theme.
+According to BrickLink, The Lego Group released 610 playsets as part of the Lego Creator theme.

+3-in-1

+3-in-1 is a subtheme that provides instructions split into three parts that allow young builders to choose three different ways to build models such as creatures, structures and vehicles, including Mythical Creatures and Pirate Roller Coaster.

 X-Pods

 X-Pods were formerly a subtheme of Designer sets from 2004 to 2005 and transitioned to the Creator brand in 2006.
 X-Pods were small, portable containers that contained small sets of Lego bricks.
 They came with a strap to join them together for easy mobility and transportation.
 The X-Pod theme also had smaller polybag versions of select sets without the mobile pod itself and had the first branded Creator 3-in-1 sets in 2006.

-Creator Expert
+Creator Expert / Icons

-In 2013, Lego merged its advanced technique models into the Creator line, under the sub-theme of Creator Expert starting with the March 2013 release of the 10232 Palace Cinema, a modular building.
+Starting in January 2013, Lego merged its advanced technique models into the Creator line under a new sub-theme called Creator Expert, with the first release being 10233 Horizon Express.
 Previously, the advanced sets had been themed under Lego Model Team until the labeling was discontinued in 1999.
-After Model Team, the advanced sets had no labeled theme on the packaging and were typically only sold as exclusives.
-The previously released exclusive sets were then sold under the Creator Expert brand, and some received new updated packaging such as the 10220 Volkswagen T1 Camper Van that had originally been released in 2011.
+After Model Team, the advanced sets had no labeled theme and were typically only sold as exclusives.
+The exclusive sets were later re-released under the Creator Expert brand, with some received new updated packaging such as the 10220 Volkswagen T1 Camper Van that had originally been released in 2011.

-Creator Expert is advertised specifically for adolescents and adults.
+Creator Expert is focused specifically for adolescents and adults.
 In 2020, the boxes ceased using the branding as "Creator Expert" and simply used an 18+ age rating and simple black box to further advertise for an older demographic, although the sets continued to be sold under the Creator brand at the Lego website.
 Creator Expert typically has annual releases that follow themes such as a Winter Village; a product line first released in 2009 focusing on winter-holiday aspects, Modular Buildings; a series of town, apartment, and retail structures first launched in 2007, and models based on real world vehicles.

+In 2021, Lego launched the Botanical Collection sub-theme featuring sets inspired by plants, flowers and other flora.
+The Flower Bouquet and the Bonsai Tree sets were the first to be released, with sets inspired by bird of paradise flowers, orchids and succulents following.
+Due to immense popularity, the collection became its own theme in 2025 and was renamed to simply Botanicals.

-In 2022, The Lego Group announced the Lego Creator Expert theme will rebranded as Lego Icons in June 2022 and will be on packaging on 1 January 2023.
+In 2022, the Lego Group announced the Lego Creator Expert theme would be rebranded as Lego Icons come January 2023.